Six-hour day

 The six-hour day is a schedule by which the employees or other members of an institution (which may also be, for example, a school) spend six hours contributing.
 This is in contrast to the widespread eight-hour day, or any other time arrangement.
 It has also been proposed as a better alternative to the four-day week, another proposed way to reduce working time.

 By country

 Australia

 In Australia, the six-hour day and four-day week is supported by the Australian Greens.

 Finland

 In 2020, the Finnish Prime Minister Sanna Marin advocated for a change towards implementing a six-hour working day.

 The result of a Finnish study showed positive effects.

+The Communist Party of Finland is advocating for six-hour working day too.

+Italy

+In Italy, the public sector used to have a schedule of 6 hours a day for 6 days a week, i.e. since 8 a.m. to 2 p.m.
+Monday to Saturday.
+Public employees used to be paid less than their private colleagues, as they worked 36 hours per week instead of 40.

+When, starting in the 1980s, pressure increased for a 'long week-end', meaning a free Saturday, in most sectors the 6 hours of Saturdays were moved either by extending ending time at 3:12 p.m. or, most often, to two working afternoons of 3 hours each.
+This solution also prevents public employees to have a second job, that was previously considered acceptable.

+Present-day Communist Party (Italy) advocates for a widespread six-hour workday.
+Their electoral result for last parliament elections, however, has been as low as 0.09%, showing that this measure is not considered a priority by the electorate.

 Norway

 The Red Party (Norway) has advocated for a six-hour workday.